rsvinekar/ProgramminAssignment3/README.md

 >1.
 Appropriately labels the data set with descriptive variable names.
 >1.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-* CodeBook.md to be provided
+* CodeBook.md to be provided.
+Please look at (CodeBook.md) for more details

 The code has been written on Rstudio using the CodeBook.Rmd file.
 This file is converted to CodeBook.md and the R script run_analysis.R using purl()